-Now, you’re vaccinated, or you will be soon.
+Now, you’re vaccinated, or if possible, you will be soon.
 Restrictions are lifting.
 And you want to get your health back on track.

 First of all, be kind to yourself.
 Maybe taking care of your health got derailed in the past year.
 That’s okay.
 You can make slow, steady changes to get back on track, or to even get your health in a better spot than it was before the pandemic.